 As I read Taleb’s Antifragile I noticed that I kept thinking of the following maxim from Epicurus: In a philosophical dispute, he gains most who is defeated, since he learns the most.
 It seems to me that someone who lives by that philosophy will be antifragile, at least in one important respect.
 He actually turns what looks like failure into victory and considers himself to have benefited every time he’s defeated in an argument.
 He turns chicken shit into chicken soup, to borrow an expression from, of all people, Roger Stone.
 Or as Epictetus put it, like the magical wand, the caduceus, of Hermes, through his philosophy he touches misfortune and turns it into good fortune.

 Let’s repeat that: “In a philosophical dispute, he gains most who is defeated, since he learns the most.”
 I think we’d all be able to admire that guy.
 Who would deny that genuinely being able to look at things that way would demonstrate tremendous strength of character, humility, and wisdom?
 For an Epicurean who really assimilated that maxim, in Taleb-speak, there would be no downside to being proven wrong and losing an argument, only an upside: learning.
 I was half-expecting Taleb to mention that quote, as it’s reasonably well-known.
 Here’s the question, though.
-Does Taleb’s own fairly aggressive style of debate, his way of forcefully putting-down “Fragilistas” and idiots that he disagrees with, run contrary to that nugget of philosophy?
+Does Taleb’s own fairly aggressive (“ad hominem” heavy) style of debate, his way of forcefully putting-down individuals who disagree with him as “fragilistas” and “charlatans”, run contrary to that nugget of philosophy?
 I’ll leave it to others to decide.
 I do think it would be a very interesting quote for him to get his teeth into, though.
 It seems to be the sort of thing he likes.

 I’m just going to arbitrarily inject this sort of addendum or footnote that occured to me after I finished… Bear with me because this might seem like an odd question but: Why is this a noun? (“Antifragility”, “the antifragile”, or an adjective, “antifragile”?)
 I’d rather it was a verb, to be honest.
 Maybe Taleb’s book reminded me slightly of Alfred Korzybski’s Science and Sanity (yes, we’re going back a bit now!).
 I’m constitutionally suspicious of nouns, and adjectives are just as bad.
 I’d rather talk about what someone is doing than what they are.
 We tend to find in psychotherapy that makes a crucial difference: “I am tense” versus “I tense my…” (What are you tensing?
 How?
 Where and when?
 Why don’t you stop?)